ta18/Tensorflow-Object-Detection-with-TF1.15-forTPU/README.md

   ![objectDetection](imageDetection.png)

 TensorFlow training scripts to perform transfer-learning on a quantization-aware object detection model and then convert it for compatibility with the Edge TPU.
 Specifically, this tutorial shows you how to retrain a MobileNet V1 SSD model with your own dataset, using TensorFlow 1.15.
+We use a quantized model because you have to put a quantized model input to convert the model for EdgeTPU.
 ## HardWare specifications